Cyrlay/virtual-cinema/README.md

-Virtual Cinema - Simple application which allows user to search movies by keyword.
+Virtual Cinema - Simple application which allows you to search movies by keyword.
 Each movie has detailed information and plot description.

 User Guide:
     1: Download/Clone Repository